AI-Elmanawy/Hyperspectral-image-analysis/README.md

 # This new version (V1.2) does not require any password, after downloading and extracting run the "HSI-PP.exe" file from the subfolder.
 Wait a few second after  "Administrator window" opened, the software will be opened automatically.
 # please cite this software as: "ElManawy, A. I., Sun, D., Abdalla, A., Zhu, Y., & Cen, H. (2022).
 HSI-PP: A flexible open-source software for hyperspectral imaging-based plant phenotyping.
 Computers and Electronics in Agriculture, 200, 107248."
 # script compatible with python 3.7 or newer
+#  After HSI-PP starts, you will see the main window and a text window (called terminal) underneath.
+Do not close the terminal, if you do, HSI-PP will shut down.
+Informational messages from processing operations or errors will be displayed in the terminal.
+Please report crashes and any associated messages to us and we will try to fix them.